Undecided voters could make for an unpredictable Ohio primary outcome - Local News 8

 If he loses, it could threaten Trump’s kingmaker status and cause voters in other states to potentially rethink who they will support in other contests this month.

-For these reasons, the former President has invested heavily in helping to push Vance over the finish line.
-Since endorsing the conservative author, he has taped robocalls and videos for Vance and is planning a last-minute tele-town hall on Monday night with thousands of Ohio voters, according to a person familiar with the matter.
+For these reasons, the former President has invested heavily in helping to push Vance over the finish line, including taping robocalls and videos for the conservative author in addition to the last-minute tele-town hall Monday with thousands of Ohio voters, according to a person familiar with the matter.

 This person said the former President is “feeling good” about Vance’s shot at winning the nomination.

-Note: This story has been updated with comments from former President Donald Trump.